HEASARC/hark/README.md

     with some radius.
 - `aws-download ...`: Download the data from the AWS.
 The passed URI is what you get when calling `query-tables` and requesting the data products.
+- `self-update`: Update `hark` to the latest version to pick up the latest features and the most recent table updates.

 # Examples
 ## list-columns